List of The Mandalorian characters: Burg

 Burg, a red-skinned Devaronian, is the "muscle" of Ranzar "Ran" Malk's mercenary party sent to rescue Qin from a New Republic prison transport ship in "Chapter 6: The Prisoner".
 Extremely strong, he repeatedly mocks the Mandalorian during their time together, at one point attempting to forcibly remove his helmet.
 Burg attempts to betray the Mandalorian during the mission, but the Mandalorian defeats him in a fight, and locks him into a cell on the prison transport.

-Burg is portrayed by Clancy Brown, who also voiced the Mandalorian bounty hunter Montross in Star Wars: Bounty Hunter (2002), Savage Opress in Star Wars: The Clone Wars, and Ryder Azadi in Star Wars Rebels.
+Burg is portrayed by Clancy Brown, who also voiced the Mandalorian bounty hunter Montross in Star Wars: Bounty Hunter (2002), Savage Opress in Star Wars: The Clone Wars, and Ryder Azadi in both Star Wars Rebels and Ahsoka, the latter being a live-action reprisal.
 Burg was well received by reviewers, with several comparing him to the fictional superhero Hellboy.

 Q9-0

 Q9-0, also referred to simply as Zero, is a droid who acts as the pilot, navigator, and hacker for the mercenary crew sent by Ranzar "Ran" Malk to rescue Qin from a New Republic prison transport ship in "Chapter 6: The Prisoner".
 During the mission, Q9-0 discovers there is a high bounty on the Child, whom he attempts to kill, but the Mandalorian shoots and destroys Q9-0 before he can do so.

 In "Chapter 10: The Passenger", it is revealed that the Mandalorian has kept Q9-0's remains on the Razor Crest.
-At one point, the Frog Lady uses the droid's vocabulator to better communicate with the Mandalorian so that he can understand what she is saying.
+At one point, the Frog Lady uses the droid's vocabulator part to better communicate with the Mandalorian so that he can understand what she is saying.

 Q9-0 is voiced by Richard Ayoade.
 The character received generally positive reviews from critics.
 A Funko Pop figurine of Q9-0 has been released.